ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 I put a 2U spacebar on the right, since I almost exclusively use my right thumb.
 It was the perfect size—no more, no less than I needed.
 (My brief, disastrous experiment with a single-wide spacebar proved that.)

-Anticipating a steep learning curve with a fuckton of errors, I put Backspace and Delete as left-handed thumb keys.
+Anticipating (correctly) a steep learning curve with a fuckton of errors, I put Backspace and Delete as left-handed thumb keys.
 And it was fucking *glorious*!
 Hands down my single favorite feature of the Planck.

 Think about it: your thumbs are incredibly agile and dexterous, yet on a standard keyboard one of them hits a single giant spacebar, usually in the same general spot, while the other floats around doing absolutely nothing.
 What a waste of real estate and talent!